butttcoin/0xBUTT/readme.md

 ### Functions, a general overview
-ZERO_X_BUTTv5 consists of the public, private and internal functions:

-Internal functions are: _mint, _startNewMiningEpoch,  checkMintedNumber, _reAdjustDifficulty, pulseCheck.

-Private function: findTwoPercent.

-Public functions are: constructor, mint, getChallengeNumber,  getMiningDifficulty,  getMiningTarget,  getMiningReward, getMintDigest,  checkMintSolution, totalSupply, burned, minted, mintingEpoch, balanceOf, transfer, multiTransfer, approve,  transferFrom, allowance, approveAndCall, transferAnyERC20Token.

 The functions that exactly match the 0xBitCoin’s original code (regardless the Solidity version) are the one-line getter functions while the main algorithm has been entirely crafted into a new coin.
 Therefore, only the important changes will be discussed.
+Self-explanatory getters will most likely not be mentioned.

 ### Main Constructor
 ``` js
 constructor() public {...
 ```
 Constructor function is a function that is called by default.
 It is used to set the variables and call any additional setter functions before the program begins executing.
-This is where we set the coin symbol, name, decimals, base percent, rewardEra, miningTarget, tokensMinted, mintingEpoch, _totalSupply, and locked.
-Here is what each variable means:

 ```symbol``` : This is coin’s market symbol, such as BTC for Bitcoin.
 In our case, 0xBUTT.